About Me

 At a very high level, my current research areas are:

-• Integration of neural and symbolic approaches
+• The intersection between neural and symbolic approaches

 I approach research with: